luar123/zigbee_esphome/README.md

 * Wifi co-existence on ESP32-C6
 * Deep-sleep should work
 * Not tested: groups
-* Time sync with coordinator (N.B. not tested DST behaviour)
+* Time sync with coordinator

 ### Limitations
 * Only end devices